Go Back

 Notes

-Toss your blueberries in 1 tablespoon of flour before folding them into the batter.
-This keeps them evenly distributed.
+Lightly toss blueberries in a small amount of flour before folding into the batter.
+This helps keep them evenly distributed throughout the cake.